noaione/yuusha-shoukan-ln/sources/v08/seriousact.md

 [...Also, you’re making a mistake here.
 The me right now is a being whose identity is unknown...
 Under King.]

-[If you want to hide your identity, couldn’t you try a little harder!?
+[If you want to hide your identity, couldn’t you try a little harder?!
 Don’t try basing your identity in a nameplate you’re wearing!!!
-Moreover, isn’t that nameplate you’re wearing is totally exposing your identity!?]
+Moreover, isn’t that nameplate you’re wearing is totally exposing your identity?!]

 [Well, well, putting that aside...
 I brought you some provisions~~]